-It’s a new year, and your local SEO strategy needs some dusting off.
-Google My Business has made updates for 2020 that will affect the way people find your law firm and interact with your profile.
+Google My Business has made updates this year that will affect the way people find your law firm and interact with your profile.
 When users search for a “personal injury lawyer”, “estate planning attorney”, or whatever your practice area(s) may be, you’ll want to know how to appear high on the list, and you’ll want to look good when you do.
 For that to happen, you need to know what’s new in Google My Business and how your law firm can take advantage of these new features.

 Google’s machine learning is only getting more advanced, which helps it improve relevance and auto-generated content.
 This is also making local mobile search results more visual, implementing pictures and user-focused content to help users find what they’re looking for.
 So, what does this mean for your law firm?

 Here are 5 awesome Google My Business features that every law firm should take advantage of.

 Q&As are now featured above your profile’s basic information, such as phone number and address.
 This makes it especially important that you engage with your question-asking-audience and leave solid, helpful answers.
 Google’s Q&A features allow users to ask questions directly to businesses, meaning you can interact more with users by responding directly on the Google Maps app.
 You’re also able to flag questions or complaints that you deem inappropriate or irrelevant to your practice.
 You will want to be sure to respond to these questions, as this will help users see that you’re active, invested, and knowledgeable, and more interactions on your Google My Business will help Google’s Algorithms see your firm as a trustworthy resource.

 Reviews will also be featured above your profile’s basic information, too.
 Not only that, but reviews will now be used to answer questions in the Q&A panel.